Bachelor’s Degree Programme in Sustainable Construction Technology

 Small groups

-• Lecture
+- Lecture

 Learning outcomes

-- calculate and simulate mathematical expressions
+- simplify and handle mathematical expressions

 Implementation and methods of teaching